approvals/go-approval-tests/README.md

 # Golden master Verification Library
-ApprovalTests allows for easy testing of larger objects, strings and anytthing else that can be saved to a file (images, sounds, csv,  etc...)
+ApprovalTests allows for easy testing of larger objects, strings and anything else that can be saved to a file (images, sounds, csv,  etc...)

 #Examples
 ##In Project
 Note: ApprovalTests uses approvaltests to test itself.
-Therefore are many examples in the code itself.
+Therefore there are many examples in the code itself.

  * [approvals_test.go](approvals_test.go)

 ##JSON
-VerifyJSONBytes - Simple Formatting for easy comparasion.
+VerifyJSONBytes - Simple Formatting for easy comparison.
 Also uses the .json file extension

 ```go
 func TestVerifyJSON(t *testing.T) {